savelichalex/Souptitle/README.md

 # Souptitle

-An application that help learn english with serials.
+An application that help learn english with subtitles from TV shows.

 ## License